Our nation’s special education law, the Individuals with Disabilities Education Act (IDEA) defines deafness as...

 Cochlear implants can be particularly valuable for deaf children when they are implanted around the age of two or three, the time when language skills are developing fastest.

 Audiologic rehabilitation is also available to help train to improve hearing.
-Hearing rehabilition focuses on adjusting to hearing loss, making the best use of hearing aids, exploring assistive devices, managing conversations, and taking charge of communication.
-(ASHA, 2012)
+Hearing rehabilitation focuses on adjusting to hearing loss, making the best use of hearing aids, exploring assistive devices, managing conversations, and taking charge of communication.

 Children who are hard of hearing will find it much more difficult than children who have normal hearing to learn vocabulary, grammar, word order, idiomatic expressions, and other aspects of verbal communication.
-For children who are deaf or have severe hearing losses, early, consistent, and conscious use of visible communication modes (such as sign language, finger spelling, and Cued Speech) and/or amplification and aural/oral training can help reduce this language delay.
+For children who are deaf or have severe hearing losses, early, consistent, and conscious use of visible communication (such as American Sign Language, finger spelling, and cued speech) and/or amplification and aural/oral training can help reduce this language delay.
 By age four or five, most children who are deaf are enrolled in school on a full-day basis and do special work on communication and language development.
-(NICHCY, 2010)

 3417 Volta Place NW